CMarzin/Git2019/Symfony/README.md

 ```

 *Note:* The Symfony CLIs are independent from the Symfony Project itself and are used in other projects like Laravel for example.

+## Generate a Bundle

+You can easily generate a bundle with the Symfony CLI with the command :
+`php bin/console generate:bundle` and then follow the Bundle Assistant instructions.